IBM/knative-quarkus-bench/benchmarks/graph-pagerank/README.md

 ## Preparing Input Data

-The input to this application is a nubmer of nodes of a generated graph.
+The input to this application is a number of nodes of a generated graph.
-No input file needs to be prepared.
+No input file is required.

 ## Building and Running the Application

-Build project as described in [the README at the top level](../../README.md) if it has not.
+Build project as described in [the README at the top level](../../README.md) as necessary.

 Then, the application can run as a local HTTP server.
 To run the stand-alone Java version: